TreeLeaves0/OOBS/README.md

+this is slopcoded by ai dont look at the code too much its bad but it works

 # OOBS - Foxhole Hex Player Tracker

 See which Steam players are in your hex and check if they are Colonial or Warden.
+An open source alternative to WOBS

 ---